Thomas Grubb

-Thomas Grubb (4 August 1800 – 16 September 1878) was an Irish optician and founder of the Grubb Telescope Company.
+Thomas Grubb (4 August 1800 – 16 September 1878) was an Irish optician, astronomer, engineer, early photographer, and founder of the Grubb Telescope Company.

+Early life

 He was born near Portlaw, County Waterford, Ireland, the son of William Grubb Junior, a prosperous Quaker farmer and his second wife, Eleanor Fayle.

 Thomas started out in 1830 in Dublin as a metal billiard-table manufacturer.
 He diversified into making telescopes and erected a public observatory near his factory at 1 Upper Charlemont Street, Portobello, Dublin.
 As makers of some of the largest and best-known telescopes of the Victorian era, the company was at the forefront of optical and mechanical engineering.
 His innovations for large telescopes included clock-driven polar mounts, whiffletree mirror mounting cells and Cassegrain reflector optics.
 Later, the manufacturing firm changed its name to Grubb-Parsons in 1925.